What Paint to Use on a Dresser

 • Farmhouse style?

-• Chippy paint look?
+• Chippy look?

-There are easier, faster, and better options out there to get the look you want, on a budget.
+It’s best to pick which one you want to use by first deciding on what you want your piece to look like.
+There are easier, faster, and better options out there to get the look you want on a budget.
 Take your pick from this list – with examples and more detail below!

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.